I have long resolved the internal debate about whether I should or shouldn’t, would or wouldn’t do an MFA.

 “First We Read, Then We Write”

 The procrastinator in me is awfully fond of this quote by Emerson.
 I went through a long period of reading the greats and poring over every single craft book I could get my hands on, never feeling as though I was ready to really start writing.
-These days I take less of a ‘first I’ll, then I’ll’ approach and try to write more than I read, or make equal time for both.
+From now on, I’ll take less of a ‘first I’ll, then I’ll’ approach and try to write more than I read, or make equal time for both.

 “First we eat, then we beget; first we read, then we write.” – Emerson, The American Scholar.